 The raiders steamed north, with Andrews directing Knight to keep the train at its normal 16 miles per hour to avoid attracting attention.
 They made occasional stops to cut telegraph wires along the way.
 They also stopped long enough to pry up a section of rail and take it with them.
-The raiders refueled at Cassville as they explained to the station agent that they were on a mission to deliver ammunition to General P.G.T.
+The raiders refueled at Cassville and explained to the station agent that they were on a mission to deliver ammunition to General P.G.T.
 Beauregard.

 Meanwhile, news of Huntsville’s capture the previous day caused a surge in southbound railroad traffic.
 Consequently, the General had to wait over 90 minutes on a siding while southbound trains passed.
 Fuller and other crewmen began catching up to the stolen locomotive after hopping onto a handcar, but they were knocked off near Etowah when they hit the missing rail.